 Red wines from Maremma in Tuscany are some of the very best Italian wines.
 This is somewhat unsurprising given that the winemakers of the region have centuries of experience upon which to draw: Wine has been made here since Etruscan times when it was sold across Europe.

 After breakfast, we will start making our way to Maremma Toscana.
-We will stop in San Galgano first and will take in the stunning countryside between Montiano, Magliano in Toscana, and Montecucco, visiting three of the best local wineries and sampling their fine wines along the way.
+We will take in the stunning countryside between Montiano, Magliano in Toscana, and Montecucco, visiting two of the best local wineries and sampling their fine wines along the way.
 Each of these wineries is run by a local family who has vast experience of producing the authentic and sensational Morellino di Scansano and Montecucco’s wines.
 We will enjoy a delicious lunch at one of the three local wineries and sample traditional food from Maremma.

 We will end the tour in Talamone , a village that is well known for its vibrant nightlife, great food, beautiful landscape, and gelato.
 We will dinner on the way to return to the accommodation.